MK316/MK316.github.io/README.md

 ### Weblog: _Learn Python coding for language research and education_
 ---
 ~~~
->> Nov.2023 MK316's Quote of the month
+>> Nov.2023 MK316's Quote of the month:
->> "Technology in education is like a bicycle:
->> It may not be perfect, but it can take us where we need to go.
->> Waiting for the perfect car may mean we never get moving at all."
+>> "Any sufficiently advanced technology is indistinguishable from magic."
+>> - Arthur C. Clarke, a renowned science fiction author
+>> When technology reaches a level of complexity and sophistication beyond our current understanding,
+>> it can seem as mysterious and wondrous as magic to those who encounter it.
 ~~~

 ## 🌱 **TEACHING**